Visiting Malaysia and on a short timeframe? Or in Malaysia or Singapore and looking for short getaway in Malaysia ideas?

 If you haven’t been to Kuala Lumpur before then this is the #1 answer to where to go for a short trip in Malaysia.
 It’s a big, vibrant city with so much to offer tourists.
 Whether you’re looking for a short getaway in Malaysia for family, a romantic weekend getaway Malaysia offers, a cheap short vacay in Malaysia or something else entirely – this city offers something for everyone!

 It’s also a very easy option for your Malaysia short trip if you are flying into Malaysia from overseas, as no doubt you’ll probably arrive in KL anyway.

 On arrival, start your short vacation Malaysia trip by heading straight into the city.
 We recommend staying at the Traders Hotel Kuala Lumpur.
 It is located right on KLCC Park with many rooms looking straight across at the iconic Petronas Towers.
 It doesn’t come more central than this and for a quick Malaysia getaway, you want to be central to everything!
 Click here for more details.

 During your short vacay in Malaysia, there is so much you can do in KL.
 You can follow our full three day+ itinerary here if you have enough time.
 Otherwise, you can pick your favourite options from heading up the Petronas Towers, visiting the lively Chinatown Markets, heading to the National Museum or taking a day trip to the famous Batu Caves.

 It’s hard to go wrong with Kuala Lumpur for your Malaysia short getaway.
 No matter your budget or what type of trip you’re after KL is the perfect location.

 2. Crazy Fun At Sunway Lagoon

 If you are looking for where to go for a short getaway in Malaysia with kids (or kids at heart), it’s hard to beat Sunway Lagoon.
-A few days here and your kids will think all their Christmases have come at once!
+A day here and your kids will think all their Christmases have come at once!